superelement/template-tango/README.md

 		, modulesDir: "Components/" // directory where your UI module (aka component/widget) templates are kept , pageExclusions: ["Views/About/*.cshtml"] // glob pattern of files to exclude , subDir: "" // perhaps you have your templates inside a nested directory within your pages and UI modules? .Net will usually be empty string
+		, completeCB: function() { // option for callback when copy is complete, before Beyond Compare is launched (maybe for final manual refactoring) console.log("back to front complete");
+		}
 	},

 	// front end config